kanserau/Godot-Jam-1-ESCAPE/Obsidian/Burning Up/Burning Up.md

 	- When at 5 boxes, additional boxes cannot be added until others are reduced (alternatively, new boxes are displayed red until other boxes are reduced, turning them blue)
 	- There is no benefit to using less than maximum power.
 - **The Engine** or **Thrust**
 	- The thrust must be kept in optimal cruise range (2 boxes) to ensure the fastest and safest escape from the sun.
-Low thrust is inefficient but allows for other systems to be boosted.  - both escape ETA and remaining fuel are displayed, however you must calculate (based on the manual's formula) how much actual time you have (there is a handy rough cheat sheet).
+Low thrust is inefficient but allows for other systems to be boosted.
 	- 3 boxes/levels of power.
 	- Box 1: 100 thrust. (best cost) (maintains ship position)
 	- Box 2: 400 thrust. (best efficiency) (positive vertical speed)